 In other words, the therapist moves your legs for you to help your brain re-establish its connection to your muscles.
-They do this by engaging the brain’s natural neuroplasticity, which you can activate through massed practice exercises.
+They do this by engaging the brain’s natural neuroplasticity, which helps rewire neural connections that were affected by the stroke.

-That is why, during lower limb stroke rehab, therapists might have you use specialized equipment like an assistive treadmill.
-This treadmill comes with a harness that holds you up in a standing position.
-A team of therapists then helps you move your affected leg and foot in a walking motion as the treadmill runs, putting emphasis on re-training the appropriate muscles to activate during each portion of gait.
+During lower limb stroke rehab, therapists may also have you use specialized equipment like an assistive treadmill.
+This treadmill involves a harness that supports your body weight and holds you in a standing position.
+Then, your therapy team can help you move your affected leg and foot in a walking motion as the treadmill moves.
+This places emphasis on retraining the appropriate muscles to activate during each portion of gait.

-This type of treadmill can even be used as you regain some strength/movement in your leg – in this case, the therapists will have you try to activate what muscular movements you can during each step you take, and they will assist you with completing the full range of the step.
+An assistive treadmill isn’t just limited to passive movement, however.
+As you begin to regain some strength and movement in your lower limb, your therapists will encourage you to increase active participation.
+This means they will have you try to activate as much active muscle movement as possible during each step you take, and they will assist you with completing the full range of the step.